Music of Texas: Country music

-Texas has long been the birthplace of numerous country musicians and continues to host a vibrant country music culture.
+Texas is the birthplace of numerous country musicians, and hosts a vibrant country music culture.
 Texan honky-tonk musicians like Milton Brown and Bob Wills helped popularize Western swing, and modern artists like Asleep at the Wheel continue the genre's distinct style.
 Other genres of country also evolved in Texas.
 Marcia Ball, born in Orange, Texas, combined country with Cajun influences.
 Ernest Tubb and his country song "Walking the Floor Over You" set the stage for the rise of stars like Lefty Frizzell and Johnny Horton.
 Ponty Bone, Joe Ely, Lloyd Maines, Butch Hancock, Terry Allen, Jimmie Dale Gilmore, and Tommy Hancock, helped invent the 1960s Lubbock sound, based out of Lubbock, Texas.
-Mac Davis is a singer and songwriter from Lubbock who became one of the most successful country singers of the 1970s and 1980s.
+Mac Davis, a singer and songwriter from Lubbock, became one of the most successful country singers of the 1970s and 1980s.

-Outlaw country is another offshoot that has its roots in Texas, with Texans like Waylon Jennings, Jerry Jeff Walker, Michael Martin Murphey, the Lost Gonzo Band, Gary P. Nunn, and Willie Nelson (attended Baylor University from 1954-1956 and studied agriculture) leading the movement, ably supported by writers like Billy Joe Shaver.
-It was this scene, largely based out of Austin, that inspired performers like Guy Clark and Townes Van Zandt, whose poetic narratives owe much to the folk tradition and proved enormously influential on younger Texan artists such as Nanci Griffith and Steve Earle, who in turn inspired the alternative country scene.
+Outlaw country is another offshoot that has its roots in Texas, with Texans like Waylon Jennings, Jerry Jeff Walker, Michael Martin Murphey, the Lost Gonzo Band, Gary P. Nunn, and Willie Nelson (attended Baylor University 1954-1956 and studied agriculture) leading the movement, ably supported by writers like Billy Joe Shaver.
+This scene, largely based out of Austin, inspired performers like Guy Clark and Townes Van Zandt, whose poetic narratives owe much to the folk tradition and proved enormously influential on younger Texan artists such as Nanci Griffith and Steve Earle, who in turn inspired the alternative country scene.
 Tex Ritter and Jim Reeves both grew up in Panola County in East Texas.
 Bob Luman was born in Nacogdoches.

 Kenny Rogers, from Houston, has a career spanning more than 50 years.
 His 1978 album The Gambler remains one of the most famous country albums ever released, having sold a reported 35 million copies worldwide.
 Also from the Houston area are Clint Black (grew up in Memorial), Robert Earl Keen (Sharpstown), and Lyle Lovett (grew up near Klein) and more recently George Ducas (grew up in Memorial).

 Modern musicians like George Strait, from the San Antonio area, continue to carry on the tradition of country music in Texas.
 Strait "The King of Country" is a singer, actor, and music producer known for his unique style of western swing music, bar-room ballads, honky-tonk style, and traditional country music.
 He holds the world record for the most #1 hit singles by any artist in the history of music on any chart or in any genre, having recorded 60 #1 hit singles as of 2016.

 Within country music, the distinct styles of singers such as The Randy Rogers Band, Robert Earl Keen, Kevin Fowler, Cory Morrow, Jack Ingram, George Ducas, Jerry Jeff Walker, Pat Green, Wade Bowen, Rich O’Toole & the Eli Young Band and others are often dubbed "Texas music".

-The Texas Country Music Hall of Fame is located in Carthage, Texas.
+The Texas Country Music Hall of Fame is located in Carthage.